V2arK/FluidSim/README.md

 #### What is Smooth Particle Hydrodynamics?

 Smoothed Particle Hydrodynamics (SPH) is a computational method used for simulating fluid flows.
 It is a mesh-free Lagrangian method where the fluid is represented by particles.
 Each particle carries properties such as mass, position, velocity, and density, which are smoothed using a kernel function.
 In this implementation, I use a Cubic Spline Kernel.
 The Cubic Spline Kernel is a popular choice for SPH simulations due to its smoothness and compact support.
-The kernel function \( W \) is defined such that it has a finite range, making computations efficient.
+The kernel function $ W $ is defined such that it has a finite range, making computations efficient.

-The Cubic Spline Kernel \( W(r, h) \) is defined as:
+The Cubic Spline Kernel $W(r, h)$ is defined as:

+$$
-\[ W(r, h) = \alpha_d \begin{cases}
+W(r, h) = \alpha_d \begin{cases}
 1 - \frac{3}{2}q^2 + \frac{3}{4}q^3 & \text{if } 0 \leq q < 1 \\
 \frac{1}{4}(2 - q)^3 & \text{if } 1 \leq q < 2 \\
 0 & \text{otherwise}
-\end{cases} \]
+\end{cases}
+$$

-where \( q = \frac{r}{h} \) and \( \alpha_d \) is a normalization constant dependent on the dimensionality \( d \).
+where $q = \frac{r}{h}$ and $\alpha_d$ is a normalization constant dependent on the dimensionality $d$.
 In our case, it's 2.

 The detail deriviation of the formula I am using is from [this slide](https://github.com/taichiCourse01/taichiCourse01/blob/main/material/10_fluid_lagrangian.pdf).